KDE/kwooty/README.txt

 - Better constistency beetween Connections/Disconnection icons

-- Font color and typo of labels in sidebar have been changed to improve readability
+- Font color and style of labels in sidebar have been changed to improve readability